 Finding What You Need and Making the Most of What You Find

-With so much information available to us today, it can be hard to know how to find what we're looking for, or what to do with it after we've found it.
+With so much information available to us today, it can be hard to know how to find what we seek, or what to do with it after we've found it.
 Discover an assortment of techniques that can help you search the internet more successfully, extract those useful genealogical nuggets from your documents, organize what you've found, and evaluate your evidence.
 We'll look at tools for locating overlooked records, understanding codes in documents, recovering missing websites, finding evidence of name changes, and much more.

 Genealogical Pits I Have Fallen Into and How to Avoid Them!

 Here's your chance to learn from my mistakes without making them yourself!
 We'll look at eight pitfalls that can get us into trouble, and how to dodge these traps so they won't keep you from reaching your goals.

 Tracking Down Your Eastern European Ancestors